L&YR Class 2 (Aspinall): Design and construction

 Aspinall had inspirations to increase the size of the driving wheels to with the objective achieve to speed advantages demonstrated by the GNR Stirling 4-2-2 and the LY&R Ramsbottom 2-4-0s.
 These would come with the Aspinall 7ft 3in 4-4-0s in 1891 as L&YR's own new Horwich Works came into operation.
 In the interim a batch of 30 with 6 ft driving wheels were ordered from Beyer Peacock.
 The L&YR had strong connections to Beyer Peacock at the time with John Ramsbottom being a both a consultant on the new Horwich Works and a director of Beyer Peacock.
 The L&YR was able to negotiate a priced fixed at £1,990 for two years and to delay initial deliveries which both helped finances and enabled design refinements to the boiler and motion.

 The Beyer Locomotives the L&YR standardized Joy valve gear, and equipped with the swing-link bogie.
 Other features such as 3 ft 0+1/2 in bogie wheels, 8 ft 11 in coupled wheelbase 160 psi boiler were the same as the last batch from Vulcan Foundry.

 Rebuilds and modifications

-The supplied built-up chimneys were replace with the LY&R standard Horwich parallel type by 1900.
+The supplied built-up chimneys were replaced with the LY&R standard Horwich parallel type by 1900.
 Several had their boiler pressure increased to 180 psi in the early 1900s but in all but three cases it was reduced back to 160 psi by the grouping.
 Numbers 982, 999 and 1003 were rebuilt by George Hughes between 1910 and 1915 with saturated Belpaire firebox.
 Some engines feature extended smokeboxs on saturated boilers.
 After World War I there was tendency to switch tenders with those of other classes and tender coal rails were seemingly randomly fitted although there does appear to be some logic pertaining to the particular duties an individual engine was expected to perform.